 11. ANGOULEME: The third of the large towns in the area, around an hours drive north-west of Manzac, Angouleme is superb for a day out.
 It is a vibrant city perched overlooking the Charente river with oodles of character and scope for exploration, particularly around the old town area.
 It is also known as the ‘Capital of Comic Strip’ with excellent street art and frequent comic exhibitions due to a strong connection with Hergè the creator of ‘Tin Tin’

 Our local area is perfect for exploring by bike.
-The countryside surrounding us is ‘gently rolling,’ so you are never climbing (or descending!) for too long.
-There are hundreds of quiet country road and cycle routes to explore.
+The countryside surrounding us is ‘undulating’ so you are never climbing (or descending!) for too long.
+There are hundreds of very quiet country road and cycle routes to explore.
 All our walking routes are also suitable for bikes with off-road tyres.
 We also have three Voie Vert (green cycle routes) within easy reach of the site, these run along former railway lines and are therefore quite flat.

 As we have our own river frontage, fishing is a popular option for our guests.
 It’s fun and relaxing to sit and while away the hours with a line and maybe get a bite or two.
 For the more serious fishers amongst you, there are many big public lakes where fishing is allowed (with a licence), including two within a five mile drive.